awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-signer-signingprofile.md

 # AWS::Signer::SigningProfile<a name="aws-resource-signer-signingprofile"></a>

 Creates a signing profile\.
-A signing profile is a code signing template that can be used to carry out a pre\-defined signing job\.
+A signing profile is a code\-signing template that can be used to carry out a pre\-defined signing job\.

 ## Syntax<a name="aws-resource-signer-signingprofile-syntax"></a>